 Here at USF, the health and well-being of our students is a priority.
 Encourage your student to visit the Wellness Center in the Marshall Student Center (Room 1504).
 The Wellness Center is their "One-Stop Shop to Well-Being."
 At the Wellness Center, they can meet with a registered dietitian, get a blood pressure screening, check their height, weight and BMI, and gather information on a variety of health and wellness topics.
 The goal is to help the student adopt a balanced lifestyle.
-The Wellness Center can help connect the student with professionals who support different aspects of their well-being by putting them in touch with members of the Counseling Center, Student Health Services, Campus Recreation, and the Center for Victim Advocacy and Violence Prevention.
+The Wellness Center can help connect the student with professionals who support different aspects of their well-being by putting them in touch with members of the Counseling Center, Student Health Services, and Campus Recreation.
 Learn more.

 The holidays are approaching and I am excited about my student coming home.
-I want to spend lots of time with him but I also want to respect his independence.
+I want to maximize my time with him but I also want to respect his independence.
 What is the best way to balance the two?

 Coming home for their first big holiday after being away at school is very exciting and a bit daunting for the student and the family.
-You want to spend all your time with them and they want to see high school friends, sleep and relax.
-As you are getting ready for the holidays, talk to your student about plans you have in mind, family activities and the students plans.
-Let them know some things you would really like to see happen and respect the ideas they have and the plans they might have made.
-Keep the lines of communication open!
-That's the best plan for everything.
+You want to spend all your time with them but they will also want to see high school friends, sleep and relax.
+As you are getting ready for the holidays, talk to your student about plans you have in mind, family activities you would like for them to be at, and ask them about any plans they may want to make on their own.
+The key is to keep the lines of communication open!

-I've heard a lot about Fall Family Weekend.
-What is Fall Family Weekend and what is there to do?
+I've heard a lot about Family & Friends Weekend.
+What is Family & Friends Weekend?